 - Leg Lifts - 3 sets of 20

-Pro Tip: Switch up the knee to nose crunch by tapping your knees to your elbows and wrists.
+Switch up the knee to nose crunch by tapping your knees to your elbows and wrists.
 Control your movements and progress slowly.
 Your body will experience an amazing tremble that is sure to burn off some calories.

-Before you make any changes to your wellness routine, please consult a doctor.
+These exercises should help you build strength while burning fat but before you make any changes to your wellness routine, please consult a doctor.
 Also, if you are feeling dizzy at any point, please stop the workout.
 Stay healthy and safe!